MariloyH/MechaCar_Statistical_Analysis/README.md

 As part of the data exploration, I used R's function to plot each of the metrics vs. mpg, to see there were a correlation.
 From this plots, I could observe that only "vehicle_length" and "ground_clearance" seem to affect the mpg variable.

  Subsequently, I used the R function for linear regression lm(), using all the variables in their dataframe.
  The summary gave us the following data: **p-value = 5.35 e-11**, clearly less than 0.05, so we can **reject our null hypothesis and affirm that there is a correlation between the car's metrics and mpg**, that´s why **we can no consider zero our linear model slope**.
 The variables that provide a non-random amount of variance were **"vehicle_length" and "ground_clearance"**.
-Aditionally, looking at our predictor variable, adjusted R-squared, we can say that 68.25% of the mpg variability is predicted by our model. **So this model is predicted effectively**, so te linear equation for our model will be:
+Aditionally, looking at our predictor variable, R-squared has a value of 0.7149, so we can say that **71.49% of the mpg variability is predicted by our model, So this model is predicted effectively**.
+Finally the linear equation for our model will be:
  ## y = -104 + 6.24x1+ 3.54 x2
    where x1 is vehicle length and x2 ground clearance.